Ganbare Doukichan

-Ganbare Doukichan (がんばれ同期ちゃん, Ganbare Dōki-chan) is a collection of illustrations by Japanese artist Yomu.
-The doujinshi manga began serialization online via Yomu's Twitter account in September 2019.
-Five volumes have been released as of August 2021.
-A short-form 12-episode original net animation (ONA) adaptation by AtelierPontdarc was released from September to December 2021.
+Ganbare Doukichan (がんばれ同期ちゃん, Ganbare Dōki-chan) is a collection of illustrations by Japanese artist Yom.
+The doujinshi manga was serialized online via Yomu's Twitter account from September 2019 to May 2023.
+Eleven volumes were released from May 2020 to December 2023.
+A short-form 12-episode original net animation (ONA) adaptation by Atelier Pontdarc was released from September to December 2021.

 Premise

 The story follows Douki-chan, an office lady who works with Douki-kun.
 Unbeknownst to Douki-kun, Douki-chan secretly has feelings for him.
-As Douki-chan struggles to confess her feelings, her colleagues, both the kouhai co-worker, and their senpai from a related company, also vie for his affection.
+As Douki-chan struggles to confess her feelings, her colleagues, both the kouhai co-worker, and their senpai from a related company, also vie for Douki-kun's affection.